MitanshuDS23/Drowsiness-Detection/README.md

 1) Click on the Code option.
 2) Then Select 'Download Zip'.
 3) Extract the folder.
-4) Please run the main.py file in Visual Studio Code.
+4) Please run the **main.py** file in Visual Studio Code.
 (It works)

 ---

+**Warning: Due to dlib having strict image requirements.
+You are likely to get error in image formats when running the other files like below.

+That's why.
+Please run main.py only for best results as it only uses opencv**

 ## 👩‍💻 Contributors/Collaborators
 - [Saileen Fernandes (@Sai25Hajime)](https://github.com/Sai25Hajime)